-We wanted to take some time today to comment on the UT Austin – McCombs essay topics for the 2011-2012 admissions season, which differ slightly from last year’s three required questions.
-The most conspicuous change this year is the removal of the leadership development essay.
-Reflecting an emphasis on applicants who have contributed to their workplace and the community (and who will continue this level of personal engagement in an MBA program), UT Austin’s two questions focus on how candidates would enrich their environments through leadership commitment.
+We wanted to take some time today to comment on the UT Austin – McCombs essay topics for the 2012-2013 admissions season, which differ somewhat from last year’s two required questions.
+The most conspicuous change this year is the replacement of the 500-word personal strengths and contribution essay with a three-part, 600-word “positive impact” essay.
+Without further ado, let’s take a look at this year’s essay questions in detail:

 One approach to this topic would be for candidates to summarize what they’ve done thus far in their career and personal life that have led them to define their career goals.
-Then they can explain their future plans and demonstrate why an MBA is necessary to move forward.
-While that approach does place this question into the career goals essay category, it’s important to keep in mind that the McCombs adcom is most interested in the candidate’s assessment of their personal and professional experiences and the reasons that a turning point has been reached.
-Therefore as you write about your professional and personal experiences, you should tie this discussion back to your greater professional goals.
+Then they can explain their future plans and demonstrate why an MBA – and in particular an MBA from McCombs – is necessary to move forward.
+While that approach does place this question into the general career goals essay category, it’s important to keep in mind that the McCombs adcom is clearly interested in the candidate’s assessment of their personal and professional experiences and the reasons that a turning point has been reached.

 Discussing how the Texas MBA fits into the picture will be key, and you can touch on how the McCombs program will provide you with the skill set necessary to begin reaching your objectives.
 Taking the time to learn about the school’s special programs and extracurricular activities – whether through a visit to campus, conversation with alumni or reading the Clear Admit School Guide to McCombs School of Business – will pay dividends here.